 Do you need a fence on a bandsaw?

-A fence on a bandsaw is recommended by our team if you are looking for 100% accuracy with every cut.
+I recommend a fence on a bandsaw if you are looking for 100% accuracy with every cut.
 A saw fence can also make sure resawing can be done safely and precisely.
 However, if you only use your bandsaw for curves, then you may not need a saw fence.

 For helpful pages about this power tool, you can check out our list below: